 Now, authorities say they may have some additional answers as to why this horrible tragedy took place.

-Rojas, who has been arrested for driving under the influence twice before, had been high on K2, a synthetic marijuana which hospitalized a shocking number of people last year, at the time of the incident.
+Rojas, who has been arrested for driving under the influence twice before, had been high on spice (also known as K2), a synthetic marijuana which hospitalised a shocking number of people last year, at the time of the incident.

 The drug, which isn’t actually made from cannabis, was banned in New York in 2012, but as our own Sarah Jacoby wrote for Refinery29 last July, “K2 products are still legally available in many states across the country and are often labeled as ‘herbal incense’ or ‘potpourri’ with packaging saying ‘not for human consumption’ as a way to get around regulation.”

 Because not much is yet known about the drug, it’s hard to tell exactly how it would affect someone’s judgment while operating machinery, but officials have noted that some of K2’s side effects include “vomiting, seizures, hallucinations, elevated blood pressure, loss of consciousness, and death.”